akveg-map/class-descriptions/00_data_entry/262_ArcticSphagnumSedgePeatlandOmbro.md

 ## Dynamics

 **Dynamics Description:** Dominance of *Sphagnum* represents a late stage of peat formation, often with thick accumulations of organic material.
 Barring change to the hydrothermal regime, this type is relatively stable.
 Where regional increase in temperature results in permafrost degradation and improved drainage, sites may transition out of wetland conditions.
-Conversely, retarded drainage may transition sites to aquatic habitat or where flow is increased, a more mineotrophic wetland.
+Conversely, retarded drainage may transition sites to aquatic habitat or, where flow is increased, a more mineotrophic wetland.

 ## Range